Multiphase lattice Boltzmann simulations for porous media applications -- a review: Conclusion

 \section{Conclusion}

 In this article we provided a comprehensive overview and literature review on lattice Boltzmann modelling of multiphase flow with a particular focus on porous media applications.
-We introduced several algorithmic extensions of the lattice Boltzmann method to describe multiple fluid phases or solid phases suspended in fluid.
+We introduced several algorithmic extensions of the LBM to describe multiple fluid phases or solid phases suspended in fluid.
 Their individual advantages and disadvantages were discussed based on simple example cases.

 To guide readers to choose appropriately among the different LBM formulations for multiple fluid phases reviewed above, Table~\ref{tab1} gives a brief summary of their capabilities which are examined through a series of comparisons, including (i) the ability of modeling the interfacial tension, which can be given directly in the model or should be obtained numerically through the static bubble test based on the Laplace's law, (ii) the magnitude of maximum spurious velocities in the static bubble test, (iii) dissolution rate for small droplets/bubbles, (iv) the highest density ratio that can be achieved, (v) the highest kinematic viscosity ratio that can be achieved, and (vi) the computing cost.
 As can be seen from Table~\ref{tab1}, each lattice Boltzmann multiphase model has its own advantages and limitations, and it is not possible to state that one model is definitely preferred to another.
-However, it will be beneficial to be aware of and carefully consider the following points, especially when the lattice Boltzmann method is chosen for pore-scale simulation of multiphase flows in porous media:
+However, it will be beneficial to be aware of and carefully consider the following points, especially when the LBM is chosen for pore-scale simulation of multiphase flows in porous media:

-(1) The stabilized diffuse-interface model can almost eliminate the spurious velocities to round-off error, free-energy and color models produce larger spurious velocities and the inter-particle potential model has largest spurious velocities;
+(1) The stabilized diffuse-interface model can almost eliminate the spurious velocities to round-off error, free-energy and color gradient models produce larger spurious velocities and the inter-particle potential model has largest spurious velocities;

 (2) Small droplets/bubbles are expected to dissolve for stabilized diffuse-interface model, free-energy model and mean-field theory model, and the dissolution rate is fastest for the mean-field model;